ms-studio/karmilla/readme.md

 ## Where are the source files?

+You will find them in the "src" folder.

+## What format are they in?

 The contributors are working mostly with FontForge, and we are currently using the native sfdir (SplineFont Directory) format.
 This format stores each glyph in a single file.
-We plan to move to the more widespread UFO format in the near future (see [issue #17](https://github.com/ms-studio/karmilla/issues/17)).
+We plan to move to the more widespread UFO format at some point in the future (see [issue #17](https://github.com/ms-studio/karmilla/issues/17)).

-To open the font via FontForge, do "File > Open", navigate to and highlight the "Karmilla-Regular.sfdir" folder, and click "OK" – FontForge will then open the font.
+To open the font with FontForge, do "File > Open", navigate to "/src/" and highlight the "Karmilla-Regular.sfdir" folder, and click "OK" – FontForge will open the font.
 Don't attempt to open a single .glyph file.

 ## How to generate fonts?

-Here is the convention we are using we make changes, such as adding or improving glyphs:
+Here is the convention we are using when we make significant changes, such as adding or improving glyphs:

-- Change the version number, under Element > Font Info
+- Increment the version number, under "Element > Font Info".
-- Export a new TTF, via Generate Fonts > TTF.
+- Export a new TTF, via "Generate Fonts > TTF".
-- We name the TTF with the version appended to the filename, such as Karmilla-Regular-013.ttf - this makes it easier to test and compare different versions.
+- We name the TTF with the version appended to the filename, such as "Karmilla-Regular-014.ttf" - this makes it easier to test and compare different versions.

 ## Changes: